athmangude/paperkit/Issues/pre-release-issues.md

 - [Closed] when a list item is selected it's text is not visible.
 Introduce a selected property for a listItem.
 When an item is selected, its background is black and text is white
 - [Closed] hovering on a selected list item should not change its background color

+##### Menus
+- [Closed] Add Menus should display a list of provided options.
+The list items should have borders similar to the button borders, 2px solid black.
+The menu should have a 2px solid black border with bottom border radius similar to what we use for buttons.
+No top border radius.
+Menu items have bottom borders 2px solid black except that last item
+- [Closed] Add dropdown menus which are like menus above except that they are visible after clicking an another wrapped component e.g., icon button.
+The drop down menu is hidden upon clicking away from it.

 ##### Input
 - [Closed] Render props table and components separately for each input component instead of a showcase form
 - [Closed] Where there are variants involved, render the components and example usage code for all variants.
 Also do this for all other components with variants
 - [Closed] All input components should be grouped under input including radio buttons and checkboxes
+- [Closed] Add select input menus that display a drop down list of items with the selected item above the list of available items.
+List items should have similar borders to buttons.
+Only the last item in the menu should have rounded border bottom radius.
+The active item should have similar borders to the button borders but no border radius.

 ##### Notifications
 - [Closed] Show buttons to trigger all notification variants